FNCxPro/base1/README.md

 Base™ encodes arbitrary binary data as a string of repeated "™" characters.
 With analogy to the [unary numeral system](https://en.wikipedia.org/wiki/Unary_numeral_system), the binary data is encoded in the length of the string.
 This JavaScript module, `base™`, is the first implementation of the Base™ encoding.

 An empty input becomes the empty string.
-The single byte 0x00 becomes "A".
-0x01 becomes "AA".
-0x02 becomes "AAA".
+The single byte 0x00 becomes "™".
+0x01 becomes "™™".
+0x02 becomes "™™™".
 0xFF becomes

 > ™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™™